 You can withdraw consent at any time by contacting us via the help and support section.

-- with third parties if we propose to sell or buy any business or assets, in which case we will disclose your personal data to the prospective buyer or seller of such business or assets.
+- with third parties if we propose to seek investment from external funders, sell or buy any business or assets, in which case we may be required to disclose your personal data to the prospective buyer or seller of such business or assets.
 Similarly, if there are changes to our group structure, or if our ownership changes, we may need to disclose your personal data to the new owners or operators as one of the transferred assets.

 - If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our User Agreement and other agreements; or to protect the rights, property, or safety of Tixel, our users, or others.
 This includes exchanging information with other companies and organisations (including law enforcement agencies where appropriate) for the purposes of fraud protection and credit risk reduction.

-7. Transferring your personal data outside of the European Economic Area (The ‘EEA’):
+7. Transfers of ring your personal data - when you are located in outside of the UK or European Economic Area (The 'EEA'):

-- Some of the processes involved in our use of your personal data may require your data to be stored or processed in countries outside of the EEA; for example, where you purchase tickets for a venue outside of the EEA or if one of our service providers is based outside of the EEA.
+- Some of the processes involved in our use of your personal data may require your data to be stored or processed in countries outside of the UK or EEA; for example, where you purchase tickets for a venue outside of the UK or EEA or if one of our service providers is based outside of the UK or EEA (such as in Australia or in the USA).

-- These countries may not have the same data protection laws as the UK and the EEA and so your personal data may not be subject to the same protections.
-However, in such cases, we will make sure that any transfer of your personal data to countries outside of the EEA is subject to appropriate safeguards as if it were being processed inside of the EEA and under the guiding principles set out in this privacy notice.
+- These countries will naturally have different data protection laws as the UK and the EEA and so your personal data has to be subject to broadly equivalent standards in order to comply with UK GDPR and EU GDPR as applicable in each case.
+In such cases, we will make sure that any transfer of your personal data to countries outside of the UK or EEA is subject to appropriate safeguards as if it were being processed inside of the UK or EEA.

 8. How do we protect your personal data?

 - We take the security of your personal data very seriously and have put in place technical and organisational measures to help keep it safe from unauthorised access or disclosure as required by law and in accordance with good industry practice.
-For example, all information you provide to us is stored on our secure servers.
+For example, all information you provide to us is stored on our secure servers and our database is encrypted using only whitelisted IP addresses for access.
 Any payment transactions will be encrypted using SSL technology.

 - Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.